Nevus depigmentosus

-Nevus depigmentosus is a loss of pigment in the skin which can be easily differentiated from vitiligo.
-Although age factor has not much involvement in the nevus depigmentosus but in about 19% of the cases these are noted at birth.
-Their size may however grow in proportion to growth of the body.
-The distribution is also fairly stable and are nonprogressive hypopigmented patches.
-The exact cause of nevus depigmentosus is still not clearly understood.
-A sporadic defect in the embryonic development has been suggested to be a causative factor.
+Nevus depigmentosus is a congenital disorder characterised by localised loss of skin pigmentation and can be readily distinguished from vitiligo.
+Although age is not a major factor in its development, approximately 19% of cases are present at birth.
+The lesions may increase in size proportionally with the growth of the body, but their distribution remains stable, and they are non-progressive hypopigmented patches.
+The exact cause of nevus depigmentosus is not fully understood; however, a sporadic defect in embryonic development has been proposed as a possible etiological factor.

-It has been described as "localised albinism", though this is incorrect.
+The condition has sometimes been described as "localised albinism", although this terminology is considered incorrect.

-Those with nevus depigmentosus may be prone to sunburn due to the lack of pigment, and the patient should use good sun protection.
-Sunscreen should be applied to all exposed skin, since reduced tanning of normal skin will decrease the contrast with hypopigmented skin.
-Most patients with nevus depigmentosus do not pursue treatment for their lesion.
-There is no way to repigment the skin.
-If, however, the lesion is of cosmetic concern, camouflage makeup is effective.
-If the lesion is small one could also consider excision.
+Individuals with nevus depigmentosus may be more susceptible to sunburn due to the reduced melanin content in the affected skin, and appropriate sun protection is therefore recommended.
+Sunscreen should be applied to all exposed skin, as minimising tanning of the surrounding normal skin can help reduce the contrast with the hypopigmented patches.
+Most individuals with nevus depigmentosus do not seek treatment for the condition.
+There is currently no effective method to restore pigmentation.
+If the lesion is of cosmetic concern, camouflage makeup may be used.
+In cases where the lesion is small, surgical excision may also be considered.

 Signs and symptoms

-These are localized white spots on skin which may affect any area of the body, but these white spots are quite stable lesions.
-In the majority of patients, the lesions are not completely achromic, but are hypopigmented and resemble splashed paint.
-The individual lesions are permanent and there are no effective therapies for re-pigmenting this nevus.
-If there is hair in an affected area, it is usually colourless or white.
+Nevus depigmentosus presents as localized white patches on the skin that may occur on any area of the body.
+These legions are typically stable over time.
+In most patients, the patches are not completely achromic, but rather hypopigmented, often described as having a "splashed paint" appearance.
+Individual lesions are permanent, and there are currently no effective therapies to restore pigmentation in the affected areas.
+When hair is present within a lesion, it is usually colourless or white.

 Causes

-All 3 components that is melanocytes, melanosomes, and melanogenesis is normal but the defect lies in the transfer of melanosomes.
+In nevus depigmentosus, melanocytes, melanosomes, and the process of melanogenesis are normal; however, the defect lies in the impaired transfer of melanosomes to keratinocytes.

 Diagnosis

-Initial assessment can be made based on the presence of depigmented patches, and confirmed with a skin biopsy.
+An initial diagnosis is typically made based on the characteristic appearance of the hypopigmented patches and their stable distribution.
+The diagnosis may be confirmed with a skin biopsy, although this is not always required.

 Treatment

-Different therapeutic modalities have been attempted to repigment the lesions of nevus depigmentosus such as PUVA, excimer laser, and different grafting techniques.
+Various therapeutic modalities have been attempted to repigment the lesions of nevus depigmentosus, including psoralen plus ultraviolet A (PUVA) therapy, excimer laser treatment, and different grafting techniques.
 PUVA therapy has not been shown to be beneficial.
-Successful repigmentation was reported in a single case with 14 sessions of excimer laser treatment.
-Though the repigmentation of nevus depigmentosus is possible by grafting techniques, the results are inconsistent and recurrence is possible.
-In consideration of the experience of other authors and us, the quality and retention of pigment are unpredictable.
-These factors need to be considered while consulting and offering any treatment to the patient of nevus depigmentosus.
+Successful repigmentation has been reported in a single case following 14 sessions of excimer laser treatment.

+Though repigmentation of nevus depigmentosus may be achieved through grafting techniques, the outcomes are inconsistent, and recurrence can occur.
+Based on the experience reported, both the quality of repigmentation and long-term pigment retention are unpredictable.